Back

 Authentic rural Spanish village setting with roosters, pastoral walks, and genuine local culture that provides a peaceful escape from tourist areas.

-About Finca La Palmera
+About Eco-living Finca la Palmera

 Finca la Palmera is a sustainable co-living and co-working paradise in southern Spain, located in a rural village near Tarifa.
 The coliving operates as a non-profit organization focused on living in harmony with nature and community.
 Set in an almost 200-year-old renovated farmhouse surrounded by 3 Natural Parks, it offers a peaceful retreat just 4km from pristine sandy beaches of the Costa de la Luz.